Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Steps

-1. Log in as regular user2.
-Try to access /admin route directly
+1. Log in as regular user
+2. Try to access /admin route directly

 ### Expected Result

-Access is deniedUser is redirected (e.g., to Home or Login page)Error message like "Access Denied" appears
+Access is deniedUser is redirected (e.g., to Home or Login page) Error message like "Access Denied" appears

 ------------------------------------------------------------------------